-- 5. Collect all the responses and use AUMA's Measuring Inclusion Tool Calculator (available at wic.auma.ca) to consolidate the responses and calculate the municipality's overall average rating for each area of focus. - 6.
+- 6. Collect all the responses and use AUMA's Measuring Inclusion Tool Calculator (available at wic.auma.ca) to consolidate the responses and calculate the municipality's overall average rating for each area of focus. - 7.
 Once the municipality's overall ratings are determined, save this information for future reference. - a.
-If this is the municipality's first time using the Measuring Inclusion Tool, these ratings serve as the municipality's benchmark to measure against for future progress. - b.
+If this is the municipality's first time using the Measuring Inclusion Tool, these ratings serve as the benchmark to measure against for future progress. - b.
 If your municipality has completed the Tool before, compare the ratings with the last evaluation to measure the municipality's progress to become more inclusive. - 7.
 Note the areas of focus where the municipality is fostering a culture of inclusion and the areas of focus where there are opportunities to improve. - 8.
-Report the results to senior management or council. - Share the results with AUMA (email us at wic@auma.ca), to allow AUMA to measure the impact of the Tool and the overall progress of Alberta's municipalities to become more inclusive. - 10.
-Develop goals and a strategic plan to improve the municipality's inclusiveness for some or all targeted areas of focus.
-To assist in this process, AUMA's website (the Measuring Inclusion Tool section at wic.auma.ca) offers a list of suggested strategies.
+Report the results to senior management or council. - Share the results with AUMA (email us at wic@auma.ca), to allow AUMA to measure the impact of the Tool and the overall progress of Alberta's municipalities to become more inclusive.